 In addition to his VP role, he leads SBS Outreach Program efforts with Tampa Bay community contacts via Blues in the Library (BITL), Blues in the Community (BITC), and Blues in the Schools (BITS) coordinating and facilitating musician and location performances.
 Over the past ten years, Blues in the Library performances have been and are being held in Hillsborough, Pinellas, Manatee, and Sarasota Counties’ libraries.

 Through his community relationships and contacts, Suncoast Blues Society has been invited and participated in Community Foundation of Sarasota County Giving Partner matched dollar fundraiser campaign 2015 & 2016 for SBS operation support.
 In 2015, he wrote an Outreach Program grant submitted and funded by Manatee Community Foundation located in Bradenton.
 Funds are designated for expanding SBS and community partnered activities within Manatee County (MCF).
 A portion of funds were used for a four day 2016 summer workshop at Manatee Main (Central) Library location with several SBS member musicians.

-Conrad Sewer - Treasurer
+Terri O'Brien - Treasurer

 Warren McDougle - Secretary & Public Relations